 Whilst regulation and technical solutions are very important, their use must be balanced by educating pupils to take a responsible approach.
 The education of pupils in e-safety is therefore an essential part of the school's e-safety provision.
 Children and young people need the help and support of the school to recognise and avoid e-safety risks and build their resilience.
+This aspect of our curriculum is appropriately and progressively planned for in our curriculum maps.

 The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
-An effective approach to online safety empowers a school or college to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.
+Commerce abuse, Child sexual exploitation; radicalisation; sexual predation, sexting and up skirting: technology often provides the platform that facilitates harm.
+An effective approach to online safety empowers a school to protect and educate the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.

-E-safety should be a focus in all areas of the curriculum and staff should reinforce e-safety messages across the curriculum.
-The e-safety curriculum should be broad, relevant and provide progression, with opportunities for creative activities and will be provided in the following ways:
+E-safety is a focus in all areas of the curriculum and staff should reinforce e-safety messages across the curriculum.
+The e-safety curriculum is broad, relevant and provide progression, with opportunities for creative activities and will be provided in the following ways:

-- A planned e-safety curriculum should be provided as part of Computing / Physical and Emotional Health lessons/ other lessons and should be regularly revisited (Plans are available for each Year Group on the Staff Server) - Key e-safety messages should be reinforced as part of a planned programme of assemblies and tutorial / pastoral activities - Pupils should be helped to understand the need for the Pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school - Staff should act as good role models in their use of digital technologies the internet and mobile devices - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit.
+A planned e-safety curriculum is provided as part of Computing / Physical and Emotional Health lessons: other lessons and should be regularly revisited across Domain areas and daily use., (Plans are available for each Year Group on the Staff Server) and identified within the whole school progression matrix.

+- Key e-safety messages are reinforced as part of a planned programme of assemblies and tutorial / pastoral activities - Pupils should be helped to understand the need for the Pupil Acceptable Use Agreement and encouraged to adopt safe and responsible use both within and outside school - Staff should act as good role models in their use of digital technologies the internet and mobile devices.
+All children are taught to abide by SIDS top tips.
+(Appendix 17) - In lessons where internet use is pre-planned, it is best practice that pupils should be guided to sites checked as suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Where pupils are allowed to freely search the internet, staff should be vigilant in monitoring the content of the websites the young people visit.